unfiltered/unfiltered/docs/07/a.markdown

 unfiltered.jetty.Http(8080).filter(Sweet).run()
 ```

-It looks pretty different, but remember that everything composes to a
+It looks pretty different, but remember that here still composes to a
 standard Unfiltered intent function.